frnsys/ai_notes/notes/scratch/algorithms.md

 ## Data Structures

-Motivation for data structures: to organize data so that it can be accessed quickly and usefully.
+Data structures are particular ways of organizing data that support certain operations.
+Structures have strengths and weaknesses in what kinds of operations they can perform, and how well they can perform them.

 For example: lists, stacks, queues, heaps, search trees, hashtables, bloom filters, etc.